 Add 1 tbsp oyster sauce, 1 tbsp Japanese soy sauce (koikuchi shoyu), ½ tbsp Worcestershire sauce, 1 tsp tomato ketchup, ½ tbsp sake, ½ tsp sugar, 1 pinch ground black pepper¼ tsp curry powder, and 1 tsp toasted sesame oil to a small bowl and mix thoroughly.

 Feel free to adjust ingredient quantities to suit your preference.
 Use to stir fry with noodles, vegetables and meat.
-You can see the full yakisobe recipe here.
+You can see my authentic Japanese yakisobe recipe.

 Notes